RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #834

+Started work on creating file lists and ran into a missing `pak` file or at least one that seemed like it wasn't fully downloaded.
+So I'm re-downloading that now...
+I'm almost done with the file list system though and next up will be tracking when the file was last updated.

 ## #828, #829, #830, #831, #832, #833

 Got fully sucked into refactoring the entire `wick` system... but I learned a